dfinnis/SnowCrash/level03/Ressources/README.md

 # Level 03

 ## Vulnerability
-Privilege escalation, exploit SUID program by using environment variables
+Privilege escalation - environment variables

 ## Context
 In our home directory, we find a binary ```level03```